 1) Containers and Kubernetes

-These give developers the ability to create scalable, reliable apps that are adaptable enough to run in various settings.
+These allow developers to create scalable, reliable, adaptable app modernization for various settings.

 2) Cloud Native Computing

 This model runs operations off-site in the cloud.
-Cloud-native technology outsources software code to the cloud provider, though it does not do away with the requirement for a server.
-After that, as each request comes in, that code is executed.
+Cloud-native technology outsources software code to the cloud provider, though it does not eliminate the requirement for a server.
+The code is then executed as each request comes in.

 3) Monolith to Application Modernization Microservices